zenobi-us/zenobi-us/content/posts/2018-04-18-reducing-risk-in-frontend-development-with-docker.md

 If you're lucky, you'll have a good connection and you'll be able to install all your dependencies in a timely manner.
 If you're unlucky, you'll have to wait for the next day to try again.

-In a commerical environment, this is a huge problem.
+In a commercial environment, this is a huge problem.

 ### Ignorant Post Installation